bryan138/home-automation/README.md

-# home-automation
+# Home Automation
-Basic set of script intended to provide home automation services using Alexa, Raspberry Pi and other technologies
+Basic set of script intended to provide home automation functionality using Alexa, Raspberry Pi and other technologies

 ## Modules